 8. Plus: International websites use hreflang

 Hreflang tags help you do just that.
-You can define for a page which country and language it is meant for.
-This also solves a possible duplicate content problem: even if your US and UK site show the same content, Google will know it’s written for a different region.
+You can use them to define which country and language each page is intended to serve.
+This also solves a possible duplicate content problem: even if your US and UK sites show the same content, Google will know they’re written for different regions.

 Optimizing international websites is quite a specialism.
 If you’d like to learn how to make your international sites rank, we’d advise taking a look at our Multilingual SEO training.